 Myth #3: Site security isn’t important for SEO

 Have you ever visited a site and come across a warning message stating that the site isn’t secure?
-The difference between a secure and an insecure website is a SSL (Secure Sockets Layer) certificate.
-According to InstantSSL.com, SSL is defined as “a standard security protocol for establishing encrypted links between a web server and a browser in an online communication.
+The difference between a secure and an insecure website is an SSL (Secure Sockets Layer) certificate.
+According to InstantSSL.com, SSL is defined as “a standard security protocol for establishing encrypted links between a web server and a browser in online communication.
 The usage of SSL technology ensures that all data transmitted between the web server and the browser remains encrypted.”
 Essentially, an SSL certificate encrypts your website’s data to ensure protection from hackers.

 When a site lacks an SSL certificate the beginning of the web address is displayed as “http://”.
 A website with an SSL certificate the address is displayed as “https://”.
-Google announced that it had started using HTTPS as a signal in their ranking systems for SERPs in August of 2014.
-Google stated that two websites with the same search results ranking (a tie), the website with an SSL certificate will rank higher than a site without.
+Google announced that it had started using HTTPS as a signal in its ranking systems for SERPs in August of 2014.
+Google stated that for two websites with the same search results ranking (a tie), the website with an SSL certificate will rank higher than a site without.
 Hubspot Research did a survey and found that 85% of people stated that they will not continue browsing if a site is not secure.
 Site security is a must-have in today’s SEO environment.

 Myth #4: SEO is all about being #1

 Don’t get me wrong, ranking is very important for getting traffic to your website but traffic isn’t the end goal here.
 SEO is about, yes, getting traffic to your site but also ensuring that your traffic turns into valued customers & readers.
 Studies of clickthrough rates and user behavior display that searchers do favor the top search results, particularly, the first 3.
-Although, higher rankings does not mean more search traffic.
+Although, higher rankings doesn’t mean more search traffic.
 It is true people will see your site but it does not mean that people will visit.
 There are a few reasons for this:

 - Trying to rank for keywords that are not relevant to your site.
-To solve this make sure you pick and choose your keywords by utilizing a keyword research for SEO.
+To solve this make sure you pick and choose your keywords by utilizing keyword research for SEO.

 - Your meta descriptions, the description displayed on SERPs underneath your link to your website, are not written with the user in mind.
-Try to your write meta description as if you are speaking your summary of your business to a friend.
+Try to write a meta description as if you are speaking your summary of your business to a friend.